mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

 - Harmonized Dataset/Path to harmonized dataset.

-- Chromosome on which your chosen *snp* lies.
+- Chromosome on which your chosen *Snp* lies.

-Additionally,
+Additionally (optional),

-- Position (int, ex 109817192) on which your chosen *snp* lies.
-(Default: Position of lead *snp*)
+- Position (int, ex 109817192) on which your chosen *Snp* lies.
+(Default: Position of lead *Snp*)

-- Lower LD threshold (float, example 0.01), SNPs with LD less than or equal to 0.01 with lead SNP will not be included.
+- Lower LD threshold (float, example 0.01), *Snps* with LD less than or equal to 0.01 with lead *Snp* will not be included.
   default: 0.01

-- P-value threshold (float, example 5E-8), SNPs with p-value lower than this (in the GWAS data), will not be included.
+- P-value threshold (float, example 5E-8), *Snps* with p-value lower than this (in the GWAS data), will not be included.
   default: 5E-8

 As an example, if you run